harrystech/arthur-redshift-etl/README.md

 ### Starting Arthur in Docker

-The will explain how to setup a Docker image to run _Arthur_.
+The [INSTALL.md](INSTALL.md) file will explain how to setup a Docker image to run _Arthur_.
 Once you have that, getting to a prompt is easy:
 ```bash
 bin/run_arthur.sh ../warehouse-repo/config production
 ```